jorgschonau/CrimeAndSentiment/README.md

 # Final Project - Crime & Sentiment

-Everything for the final project for the Ubiqum bootcamp will go here.
+The final project for Ubiqum Dta Analytics Bootcamp.

 In this project I created a sentiment analysis of a number of classic books (currently Crime & Punishment, Charlie and Chocolate Factory, 1984 & Hitchhiker's Guide to the Galaxy), also included is a visualisation using Tableau and / or Shiny.